 When the muscles around the neck become irritated because of how you slept, they can start to rebel and make it hard for you to turn your head from side to side.

-“For instance, I’ve had some patients who fell asleep on the couch on their side, while their head was on the armrest,” he adds.
+“For instance, I’ve had some patients who fell asleep on the couch on their side, while their head was on the armrest,” he added.
 “The neck was torqued up to an angle much more than would be normal to them.”

 A couple of days of rest and gentle neck exercises should help.
 But if not, you can also ask your doctor about physical therapy for stretching exercises.

-And to prevent this type of injury from happening again, Dr. Smith recommends supportive sleep postures.
+And to prevent this type of injury from happening again, Dr. Smith recommended supportive sleep postures.
 “It’s better if you sleep on your back or your stomach with your head on a well-formed, good supportive pillow.”

 Take a typical spring break activity, such as cleaning the gutters on your roof.

 “Working overhead, you’re also constantly leaning your head backwards for a long period of time.
-People who are professionals at this stuff, they do this work all day in certain positions, and they have acclimated themselves to this,” Dr. Smith explains.
+People who are professionals at this stuff, they do this work all day in certain positions, and they have acclimated themselves to this,” Dr. Smith explained.

-“But just like I couldn’t jump off the couch and go run a marathon, if you’ve been sedentary for the winter, you couldn’t go out and work on a ladder for 6 hours cleaning the gutters,” he adds.
+“But just like I couldn’t jump off the couch and go run a marathon, if you’ve been sedentary for the winter, you couldn’t go out and work on a ladder for 6 hours cleaning the gutters,” he added.
 “It’s just not feasible without some type of irritation to your neck and shoulders.”